containerd/cri/docs/config.md

       # runtime_type is the runtime type to use in containerd e.g. io.containerd.runtime.v1.linux
       runtime_type = "io.containerd.runtime.v1.linux"

-      # runtime_engine is the name of the runtime engine used by containerd.
-      # This only works for runtime type "io.containerd.runtime.v1.linux".
-      # DEPRECATED: use Runtime.Options for runtime specific config for shim v2 runtimes.
-      #   For runtime "io.containerd.runc.v1", use the option `BinaryName`.
-      runtime_engine = ""

-      # runtime_root is the directory used by containerd for runtime state.
-      # This only works for runtime type "io.containerd.runtime.v1.linux".
-      # DEPRECATED: use Runtime.Options for runtime specific config for shim v2 runtimes.
-      #   For runtime "io.containerd.runc.v1", use the option `Root`.
-      runtime_root = ""

       # "plugins.cri.containerd.default_runtime.options" is options specific to
       # the default runtime.
 The options type for "io.containerd.runtime.v1.linux" is:
       #   https://github.com/containerd/containerd/blob/v1.2.0-rc.1/runtime/linux/runctypes/runc.pb.go#L40
-      # NOTE: when `options` is specified, all related deprecated options will
-      #   be ignored, including `systemd_cgroup`, `no_pivot`, `runtime_engine`
-      #   and `runtime_root`.
       [plugins.cri.containerd.default_runtime.options]
         # Runtime is the binary name of the runtime.
         Runtime = ""